vorpalnet/blade/admin/flow/README.md

 Flow edits the topology (states, transitions, routes) visually; the Configurator's schema-driven forms cover everything else.

+## Opening and saving

+The toolbar's Open button lists everything there is to open: the live `fsmar.json`, the generated sample, and the saved flows under `config/custom/vorpal/_flows/`.
+Config is edited on the admin server and pushed to the engines from there, so the domain file is the live configuration; the rarer per-cluster and per-server overlays stay behind the Configuration pull-down in the save dialog.
+A saved flow is an ordinary FSMAR 3 file under a name of its own (`demo1.json`), kept so a staged routing change, or a demo, can be reopened later.
+Nothing in `_flows/` is live: opening one fills the canvas and changes no call.

+Saving is the same list in reverse.
+Name the file and it lands in the library; name it `fsmar.json` and it publishes to the selected target instead, through the same diff and confirmation the Save to fsmar button uses. `FlowFiles` validates every name (letters, digits, dot, dash and underscore, ending in `.json`), so a save cannot escape the library directory, and saves go through `VersionedFileStore` like every other config write.

 ## Publishing

 Publish writes `config/custom/vorpal/fsmar.json` in the domain root through the